Rockingham Forest: Management

 It is famous for its population of red kites which now number 300.

 Chequered skipper reintroduction

-In the spring of 2018 chequered skipper butterflies (Carterocephalus palaemon) from Belgium were released at a secret site as part of the Back from the Brink (BftB) project.
-A further release of butterflies from Belgium will take place in the spring of 2019, to supplement the newly emerged offspring of last years release.
-Invasive scrub has been removed from more than 8 km of woodland rides by Butterfly Conservation and their partners, and if the reintroduction is successful they will be the first native-born chequered skippers to emerge in England in more than 40 years.
+In the spring of 2018, chequered skipper butterflies (Carterocephalus palaemon) from Belgium were released at a secret site, as part of the Back from the Brink (BftB) project.
+As of 2025, four releases have taken place with a total of 128 butterflies (107 females and 27 males).
+Invasive scrub has been removed from more than 8 km of woodland rides by Butterfly Conservation and their partners, and in 2019 native-born chequered skippers emerged in England for the first time in more than 40 years.